Pliind/nginx-setup/README.md

 - Port 80 and 443 open and pointed to the IP Nginx will be using (this is set in the docker-compose file).
 - Access to your admin-account on Synology
 - A Synology NAS with an Intel-based CPU, (required for Docker)
-- A domain you want to use*
+- A domain you want to use* (i've also added an extra snipp of code further down if you are happy with only using duckdns)
 - knowledge of using nano and basic directory navigation in linux

 > *Domain-info.